 - Enjoy abundant opportunities to participate in the real-life work of nursing and health care.

 - Prepare to reach your full potential as a nurse and as an individual in a vibrant career.

 The Department of Nursing and Public Health prepares nurses for professional practice and leadership to meet the needs of a diverse society.

 The Department of Nursing and Public Health continues to evolve as an innovative program of academic and professional excellence in nursing.

 - Prepare graduates for professional nursing practice in generalist and advanced nursing roles

 - Develop a foundation for graduate and doctoral study in nursing

-The Department of Nursing and Health Sciences educates students in baccalaureate and master’s degree programs for ethical practice and leadership in professional nursing.
+The Department of Nursing and Public Health educates students in baccalaureate and master’s degree programs for ethical practice and leadership in professional nursing.
 To accomplish this, the faculty and students are dedicated to creating an educational environment that focuses on:

 - Integrating liberal and professional education;

 - Using collaborative and active learning strategies among faculty and students;